akurniko/sowmud-web/README.md

 Only can get it once, so need to restore it from backup.
 In progress.
 No content in the message.
 Token leaked and revoked.
 Need to read token from file.

-Create relay between Discord and IRC.
-Get message from DS.
-And pass it to IRC.

 # Clojure IRC
 https://github.com/obohrer/clj-irc